liluzibird/blog/content/notes/cs 2610/2025-09-08/index.md

 Professor cleverly got us to describe what people see on Google's and Bing's homepage.
 Then, she told us that without a doubt, people like and use Google more.

+Types of network

+- VLAN
+    - Professor very briefly mentioned this.
+Says we'll learn it in a more advanced class, implying that this class class of CS majors isn't smart enough to learn about Bluetooth connections.
+- PAN
+    - Professor very briefly mentioned this.
+Says we'll learn it in a more advanced class, implying that this class class of CS majors isn't smart enough to learn about Bluetooth connections.
+- LAN
+    - Small
+- WAN
+    - Bigger
+- Internet
+    - wtf?
+    - Lots of small networks connected to larger network

+The last part of the class professor drew all the computers and IoT devices that are connected to the home network.

+So very wise of the professor.